northle/docs/src/docs/introduction/getting-started.md

 :::

 ::: warning
-The local HTTP server may slow down when you have bad internet speed.
+The development server may slow down when you have bad internet connection speed.
 :::

 ## Opening browser